 - Split the estimate into must-haves and want-to-haves.
 Prioritize accordingly.
 This will ensure that everything that needs to be in place will be there before the budget burns out.

 - Explain to your client that dreaming up a project is like gazing into a crystal ball.
-The reality is as the project evolves, scope will inevitably expand or contract around certain features, and because you’re charging hourly and burning budget, you’ll be able to steer quickly towards what the business needs dictate.
+The reality is as the project evolves, the scope will inevitably expand or contract around certain features, and because you’re charging hourly and burning budget, you’ll be able to steer quickly towards what the business needs dictate.

 Finally, when you get pushback when explaining your hourly rate, here’s your line: “I understand your concerns.
 I do.
-But I’ve worked on a lot of projects, and can tell you with certainty that what you’re wanting built will change over time.
+But I’ve worked on a lot of projects and can tell you with certainty that what you’re wanting to be built will change over time.
 An hourly rate will keep me from pushing back each time you ask for a small change or to go towards a new direction – which believe me, you will.
 I want to see your product succeed, and you need to trust me to make that happen, because otherwise this will be built based on what you want today, instead of what you need tomorrow.”
 And then list off some of the concepts above: You’ll constantly clue in your client about what you’re working on and what it’s costing, and serve as a consultant, helping them deliver the best product for their buck.

 I still don’t win them all, but my success rate has gone up substantially since I started focusing on why hourly is better for them, and not just me.
-And I no longer have had to lose money for time I’ve worked, which is just plain stupid.
+And I no longer have had to lose money for the time I’ve worked, which is just plain stupid.